InsideOutSec/rep/README.md

 - **History & Navigation**: Undo/redo support for edits and history navigation for selected requests.
 - **Starring**: Pin important requests to keep them at the top of your list.
 - **Clear Workspace**: Instantly clear all captured requests with a single click to start a fresh session.
+- **Export & Import**: Export requests as JSON to share findings with teammates or import them later.
+Perfect for rep+ ↔ rep+ workflows.

 ## Installation